 On one hand it's great that we don't heavily rely on other countries to provide food for the United States.
 On the other hand it becomes problematic when we aren't able to produce enough food in the United States and don’t have the systems in place to import large quantities of food.

-We are currently faced with these production problems in 2022 as fertilizer has become scarce due to the Ukraine and Russia conflict.
+We are currently faced with these production problems in 2022 and likely into 2023 as fertilizer has become scarce due to the Ukraine and Russia conflict.
 Even though we produce a majority of our food in the states we import a lot of the pesticides and fertilizers that help us produce these crops.

-As of march 2022 it looks like we will have another food shortage coming around the corner.
+As of July 2022 it looks like we will have additional food shortages coming around the corner.

 This stems from the conflict we see erupting at the Russian and Ukraine border.
 President Biden recently implemented sanctions that prohibit Americans from doing any business with Russia.